AhmedBassiouny/meal-finder/README.md

 * Right after you have cloned the repository, IDE may complain about some unsatisfied dependencies.
 Fetch all the dependencies by running the following command: ```flutter pub get```
 * Project uses several libraries that help us by generating some boilerplate code.
 To run the code generation, execute this command: ```flutter pub run build_runner build```

-Sure, here's the formatted structure suitable for a GitHub README using markdown:

 ---

 ## 📂 Folder Structure Overview